-In accordance with public international law, the Order maintains bilateral diplomatic relations with 106 countries.
-It also has permanent observer status at the United Nations and the Commission of the European Union as well as in 16 International Organisations such as the FAO and UNESCO.
+In accordance with public international law, the Order maintains bilateral diplomatic relations with more than 100 countries.
+It also has permanent observer status at the United Nations and the European Union as well as in more than 20 International Organisations such as the FAO and UNESCO.
 Diplomatic relations allow the Order to intervene with timely and effective action in the event of natural disaster or armed conflict.
 Due to its neutral, impartial and non-political nature, the Order can act as a mediator whenever a State requests its intervention to settle a dispute.

 13) How are the Order's activities financed?